Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The ends of the 3 bones in the knee — the femur, tibia, and patella — are covered with cartilage.
-Cartilage is a smooth material that covers the ends of the bones and cushions them where they meet.
-It allows the joint to move easily and acts as a shock absorber.
-Between the bones of the knees are 2 crescent-shaped discs of connective tissue, called menisci.
-These also act as shock absorbers, protecting the lower part of the leg from the weight of the rest of the body.
+There are 3 bones in the knee, the femur, tibia and patella.
+The ends of those bones are covered with cartilage (a smooth material that cushions the bone and allows the joint to move easily without pain).
+The cartilage acts as a shock absorber.
+Between the bones of the knees are two crescent-shaped discs of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.

-Meniscus tears can occur during a rotating movement while bearing weight.
-One example would be twisting your upper leg while the foot stays in place during sports and other activities.
-Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a thread f cartilage.
+Meniscus tears can occur during a rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in one place during sports and other activities.
+Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a cartilage thread.

-In addition to a complete medical history and physical examination, diagnostic procedures for a torn meniscus may include the following:
+In addition to a complete medical history and physical exam, diagnostic procedures for a torn meniscus may include the following:

 Specific treatment for a torn meniscus will be determined by your doctor based on: